Camrose, Alberta: Infrastructure

 Camrose is served by Camrose Airport.

 Camrose's water supply comes from nearby Driedmeat Lake.

 Education

 Secondary

 Three authorities provide secondary schooling in Camrose, including the Battle River School Division (BRSD), Conseil Scolaire Centre-Nord (CSCN) and Elk Island Catholic Schools (EICS).
 The BRSD operates 37 schools in Camrose and the surrounding area.
 EICS operates one elementary school (St. Patrick Catholic School) and one junior/senior high-school (Our Lady of Mount Pleasant Catholic School).
+CSCN operates one school (École des Fondateurs).

 Post-secondary

 The primary post-secondary institution in Camrose is the Augustana Faculty of the University of Alberta (formerly known as Augustana University College).
 Established in 1910 by Norwegian settlers, under the name Camrose Lutheran College.

 In 2006, the university celebrated its first fourth generation graduate.

 Camrose also hosts the Canadian Lutheran Bible Institute, and formerly Gardner College (previously known as Gardner Bible College and Alberta Bible Institute).

 Media

 Camrose is served by two local papers.
 Formerly, the weekly Camrose Canadian, was published up until August 9, 2018 when its parent company announced that it was ceasing production.
 The weekly Camrose Booster and the small daily, Camrose Morning News.
 There is also a local Christian paper published monthly called "Crosswalk".

 Camrose is also home to two radio stations.
 The first is AM station 840 CFCW.
 Despite having a studio in West Edmonton Mall, CFCW still has its main broadcast studio in Camrose.

 The second station is the much-newer FM station, New Country 98.1.
 Both stations are owned by Stingray Radio.